kstenerud/concise-encoding/cte-specification.md

 ### Custom Types

-In custom objects, the type field is the text representation of theunsigned integer custom type.
-Custom types can have a hex-byte form and a [string form](#string-types).
+In custom objects, the type field is the text representation of the unsigned integer custom type.
+Custom types can be encoded using a hex-byte binary form and a string-based textual form.

 ```dogma
 custom_type      = array_stringform(custom_type_code) | array(custom_type_code, hex_byte);